 A marshall gave me a bin liner for the descent back down.
 It was a good idea as it was cold and hard work going back down.
 It was probably a similar time to go back down as it did going up.
 I didn’t think too much about result, I was more concerned with getting dry and warm.
 It takes ages to get your skin suit off when you’re cold, especially when pins are in your undershirt.

 Walking into the HQ I saw PJ and James Dobbin.
 They were both very clever, saying you might want to check the results for yourself, but it’s looking promising.
 They didn’t say I’d won, but it gave a hopeful vibe.
 I never made it to the results board before enough people told me I’d won to believe it.

 I was only 2 seconds in front of James Gullen.
 It must be hard to lose by 2 seconds.
 But, 2nd is pretty good for first national championship – and James is 12 years younger than me so he has plenty of time to go one better.
 3rd was Matt Clinton, who did another phenomenal national championship ride to finish on the podium yet again.
 Hugh Carthy, Rapha Condor JTL finished 4th to lead home Rapha Condor JTL to team prize.
-James Knox Champion System – Maxgear RT was 8th and junior champion for the second year running.
+James Knox, Champion System – Maxgear RT was 8th overall and junior champion for the second year running.

-Maryka Sennema Kingston Wheelers CC was ladies champion with 9:49.2 – just pipping former national champion Lynn Hamel.
+Maryka Sennema, Kingston Wheelers CC was ladies champion with a time of 9:49.2 – just pipping former national champion Lynn Hamel.
 Third lady was Angela Hibbs, Tyneside Vagabonds.

 Pete Tadros (In Gear Quickvit Trainsharp) was fastest vet and once again slipped into the top 10.